Name: Joe Louis

 - Louis was a client of the Charles Atlas "Dynamic Tension" training program.

-- Louis is the longest reigning World Heavyweight Champion in the history of boxing (11 years, 8 months and 7 days).
+- The longest reigning World Heavyweight Champion in the history of boxing (11 years, 8 months and 7 days).

 - Never had a draw decision during his pro career of 69 bouts.

-- Contributed to the career of Champion Jack Dupree.
+- Contributed to the career of American blues pianist Champion Jack Dupree.

-- Acted in the movie Spirit of Youth and the television series It Takes A Thief.
+- Acted in the 1938 movie Spirit of Youth and in the debut episode of the television series It Takes A Thief in 1968.

-- In 2003, Ring Magazine named Louis the Greatest Puncher of All-Time.
+- In 2003, The Ring named Louis the Greatest Puncher of All-Time.

-- In 2005, the IBRO named Joe Louis the greatest World Heavyweight Champion of all-time.
+- In 2005, the IBRO named Louis the greatest World Heavyweight Champion of all-time.

 | World Heavyweight Champion